MSH63ack/msh.github.io/index.md

 Yes, your first step is always to write quality software that fulfills the spec.
 Average programmers quit at that point and move on to the next thing.

 But to stop once it’s “done” is like taking a snapshot and expecting it to be a work of art.
 Great programmers know that the first iteration is just the first iteration.
 It works — congratulations! — but you aren’t done.
-Now, make it better.
+Now, _make it better_.

 Part of that process is defining what “better” means.
 Is it valuable to make it faster?
 Easier to document?
 More reusable?
 More reliable?
 The answer varies with each application, but the process doesn’t.